 It can be amazing how dialed into a certain colour or size of chironomid the fish can be and then like the flick of a light switch they can change to another.
 All of this leads to another very useful piece of equipment, a stomach pump with some glass vials.

 A stomach pump (more of a throat pump actually) can be used to extract the most recently eaten insects from the fish without causing harm.
 Once a sample has been extracted you squirt the contents into a glass vial for a quick inspection and then hopefully match the hatch.

-Now obviously to get this sample one must first catch a fish, so what fly to start with?
-While yes, the array of different colours is extensive, there are some pretty standard colours that you can start with.
-Black or chrome/silver would be good ones to tie on first to try and get a fish to sample what their current favorite size and colour.
+Now, obviously to get this sample one must first catch a fish.
+So, which fly to start with?
+While the array of colours is extensive, there are some pretty standard colours that you can start with.
+Black or chrome/silver would be good ones to tie on first to try and give a fish a little sample.

 Anchors are another important piece to the chironomid fishing puzzle.
-When anchoring your boat, no matter what type of boat it is you want to keep it stationary, so double anchors are commonplace.
+When anchoring your boat, no matter what type of boat it is, you'll want to keep it stationary, so double anchors are commonplace.

 Another important piece of equipment is a depth sounder.
-Knowing how deep the water you are in is imperative to properly fish chironomids.
-As we previously mentioned we want to set up our gear a foot or two feet off the bottom this is a challenge when the depth is unknown.
+Knowing how deep the water is, is imperative to properly fish chironomids.
+We want to set up our gear a foot or two feet off the bottom and this is a challenge when the depth is unknown.
 Your depth sounder should also display the temperature, another important piece of the puzzle.